Sunshine Days: Broadcast and reception

 "Sunshine Days" originally aired on the Fox network on May 12, 2002, and was first broadcast in the United Kingdom on BBC Two on March 16, 2003.
 The episode's initial broadcast was viewed by approximately 6.5 million households and by 10.4 million viewers.
 "Sunshine Days" earned a Nielsen household rating of 6.2, meaning that roughly 6.2 percent of all television-equipped households were tuned in to the episode.
 It was the forty-sixth most watched episode of television that aired during the week ending May 12.
 Fox promoted the episode with the promise that it was the "most bizarre" episode of The X-Files to ever have been shown.

 Critical reception to "Sunshine Days" was mixed.
 Aaron Kinney from Salon magazine was critical of the producers' idea to air the entry as the penultimate episode leading up to the heavily-promoted series finale.
 Kinney pointed out that the episode had little to do with the show's overarching storyline, but it was nevertheless touted as part of The X-Files "Endgame" promotion strategy.
 Jessica Morgan from Television Without Pity gave the episode a mixed review and awarded it a "C" grade.
 She sarcastically wrote, "nine years of mytharc to start to wrap up.
 And so the penultimate episode of The X-Files, naturally, is devoted to The Brady Bunch."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
 The two noted that the episode "is not one of Gilligan's very best stories", citing issues with its tone and its characterization of Oliver Martin.
 The two, however, did praise Gilligan's humanized style, writing, "he gives Scully the proof of the paranormal she's been needing" but shows that the most important "things to care about in life" are "humans".
 M.A.
 Crang, in his book Denying the Truth: Revisiting The X-Files after 9/11, said that "the central story falls a bit flat", but the episode worked well as a "paean to medium of television itself" and he felt it was an appropriate vehicle for the series' penultimate installment.
+In 2016 Ira Madison III of Vulture ranked all the episodes in the series' original run.
+He placed Sunshine Days at number 9, writing, "Ultimately, The X-Files is a show about finding whatever you believe your family is.
+The series’ mission statement is never as beautifully summed up as in this episode written and directed by Vince Gilligan...If the series had ended on this episode, canceled before it could reach a “proper” conclusion, it would have been one the best series finales in television.
+As it stands, this penultimate episode of The X-Files is simply just one of the series’ finest big-picture moments."